Product thinking

 This is where the word "agent" can hide the real question.
 If an agent performs more small actions inside an old workflow, it may be useful without being high leverage.
 The question is not only "Can the agent act?"
 It is "Is this the action that matters?"

 Not more motion.
-Better consequence.
+Better outcomes.

 A goal I do not trust is "largest amount of work."
 It is easy to imagine a great AI system as one that does the most work for us: more emails sent, more docs created, more meetings recorded, more tickets closed, more code shipped, more approvals processed, and more people unblocked.